 To decorate your rainbow donuts you'll need the following items:

-- Kitchen Prep Gloves – seriously, these are a MUST if you want to avoid getting all the food dye over your hands!
-I like to use Wegman’s brand of latex-free disposable kitchen prep gloves.
+- Gloves.
+Seriously, kitchen prep gloves are a MUST if you want to avoid getting all the food dye over your hands!
+I like to use Wegman's brand of latex-free disposable kitchen prep gloves.

-- Small Piping Bags – I only had large piping bags left in the house when I created the video tutorial below—d’oh!
-Smaller piping bags are definitely better because you’re not using that much frosting.
+- Piping Bags.
+I only had large piping bags left in the house when I created the video tutorial below.
+Small piping bags are definitely better because you're not using that much frosting.

-- Small Piping Tip – I used the No. 12 Wilton round piping tip from their Master Decorating Piping Set.
+- Small Decorating Tip.
+I used the No. 12 Wilton round piping tip from their Master Decorating Piping Set.

-Achieving each bright rainbow color didn’t take much dye—except for the red.
-I swear I must have used half of the bottle to get something even remotely close to the color I wanted.
-In any case, I suggest starting off with a small amount of the food coloring and add more as you go.
+Coloring the Frosting.
+Achieving each bright rainbow color didn't take much dye—except for the red.
+I suggest starting off with a small amount of the food coloring and add more as you go.

 I used one small spatula to mix the color with the frosting, then I rinsed it in hot water before moving on to the next color.